The Global Commons Institute [GCI] was founded in 1990.

 Numerous academics, civil society and faith groups and many others, actively lobbyied the UK Government

 to have C&C adopted as the constitutional basis for avoiding dangerous future climate change.

-In 2008 C&C became the basis of the UK Climate Act.
+In 2008, after much activity in the UK Parliament and its committees, C&C became the basis of the UK Climate Act.

 C&C is now the most widely cited and arguably the most widely supported approach in the debate aimed at achieving UNFCCC-compliance.

 DEFINITION STATEMENT: CONTRACTION & CONVERGENCE

 1. Contraction and Convergence (C&C) is the science-based, logically constructed global climate-policy framework, proposed to the United Nations since 1990 by the Global Commons Institute (GCI).
 [1,2,3,4]